EV Battery Replacement Cost

 The Cost to Replace an EV Battery

-Depending on the EV you drive, replacing the battery pack could be free if your car is still under warranty, or it could cost up to $20,000 depending on the make and model of car.
-It could also cost as little as $2,500 to replace the battery.
+Depending on the EV you drive, replacing the battery pack could be free if your car is still under warranty, or it could cost up to $20,000, or more, depending on the make and model of car.

-The batteries used in hybrid cars such as the Toyota Prius are smaller and less expensive to replace than the big heavy battery packs found in vehicles such as the Ford F-150 Lightning pickup truck or Tesla Model S. For instance, replacing the battery in a Prius might only cost you $2,700 while replacing the battery pack in that Tesla could set you back up to $20,000.
+The batteries used in hybrid vehicles such as the Toyota Prius are smaller and less expensive to replace than the large and heavy battery packs found in vehicles such as the Ford F-150 Lightning pickup truck or Tesla Model S sedan.
+For instance, replacing the battery in a Prius might only cost you $2,700 while replacing the battery pack in that Tesla could set you back tens of thousands of dollars.

-As of this writing, battery replacements are fairly rare and there isn’t much information out there on costs to replace EV batteries.
+As of this writing, battery replacements are vey rare, in the single-digit percentage range – less than the chances of something major going wrong with a gasoline engine.
+As such, there isn’t much information out there on costs to replace EV batteries.
 So, consider that the cost of batteries will continue to drop as more people purchase EVs.
-The price you would pay today will be more than it would be if you replaced the battery ten years from now when it is showing signs of age through battery degradation.
+The price you pay today will likely be more than if you replaced the battery ten years from now when it is showing signs of battery degradation.

-The Department of Energy’s Vehicle Technologies Office estimates the cost of electric vehicle lithium-ion battery packs have declined 89 percent between 2008 and 2022, using 2022 constant dollars.
+The Department of Energy’s Vehicle Technologies Office estimates the cost of electric vehicle lithium-ion battery packs have declined 89 percent between 2008 and 2022, using 2022 constant dollars – and the price of lithium as a raw material continues to drop.
 A recent report by McKinsey & Company suggests that EV batteries could drop a further 70 percent in price by 2025.
 According to this study, the price of lithium-ion EV battery packs could fall from $500-$600 per kilowatt hour today to around $160 by 2025 due to a rise in EV sales and a drop in component prices.

 EV Battery Replacement Costs: Third-Party Batteries